research

 Co-authors: Sergio Wals & Kianna Moore

-Early stages of quantitative analysis & drafting manuscripts (in English & Spanish).
-We ask if – and how – Mexican partisanship and institutions longitudinally frame public attitudes (e.g., migration) as American presidents are elected, using five nationally representative surveys from 2003-2024.
+Project Overview: Early stages of quantitative analysis & drafting manuscripts (in English & Spanish).
+We ask if – and how – Mexican partisanship and institutions longitudinally frame public attitudes (e.g., immigration) as American presidents are elected.

 Nebraska Water Allocation Legislation: Narrative Policy Framework Analyses, 1971-2023.